-Mansfield Park feels different to the other Jane Austen novels that I previously read, and I believe the main reason for that is it starting when the timid heroine, Fanny Price, is still quite young.
-Nevertheless, it shares various characteristics with her other works, including marriage being seen by many of the characters as a means to achieve economic security, in contrast with marrying for love.
+Mansfield Park feels different from the other Jane Austen novels that I’ve read.
+I believe that the main reason for that is it starting when the timid heroine, Fanny Price, is still quite young.
+Nevertheless, it shares various characteristics with her other books, including marriage being seen by many of the characters as a means to achieve economic security, in contrast with marrying for love.

 In fact, marriage is a central theme throughout the novel.
-We are introduced to the parents of the young main characters with a comparison between the fortune of three sisters regarding marriage.
+We are introduced to the parents of the young main characters with a comparison between the fate of three sisters regarding marriage.
 Miss Maria married Sir Thomas Bertram and became a Lady at Mansfield Park.
-Miss Ward married the reverend Mr Norris, a friend of Sir Thomas who gave him the opportunity to be the clergyman at Mansfield’s parsonage.
+Miss Ward married the reverend Mr Norris, a friend of Sir Thomas, which gave him the opportunity to be the clergyman at the Mansfield’s parsonage.
 But Miss Frances, despite her sisters’ opposition, married a Lieutenant of Marines who had neither education nor fortune.

 After much time without corresponding with her sisters, the now Mrs Price wrote them asking for advice about her children’s future and they re-established relations.
 At Mrs Norris suggestion, they decided that one of Mrs Price’s daughters should go live at Mansfield Park.
 However, they could never let her forget that she wasn’t an equal to her cousins.

 Fanny Price was the girl chosen to move to Mansfield.
-She was 10 years old at the time, and was shy, ashamed of herself and missed her family, particularly her older brother, William.
+She was only 10 years old at the time.
+She was shy, ashamed of herself and missed her family, particularly her older brother, William.
 She was younger than her four cousins: Julia, Maria, Edmund and Tom.
 Edmund was the kindest and most compassionate of them all.
 Julia and Maria, on the other hand, thought her to be stupid for not knowing as much as them.
 They remain arrogant and entitled throughout the novel.

 Mrs Norris regarded Fanny as inferior and not worthy of the same opportunities as her other nieces.
 Although it was her who had suggested receiving Fanny at Mansfield Park, she thought that her niece going to live with her, when her husband died, was impossible, excusing herself with the new house not having enough space.
 This type of treatment may well be at the inception of Fanny not feeling worthy of admiration.